JGerVT/JGerVT/README.md

 ```
 100% 🎉
 ```
-All requirements for this software and course have been completed.
+### Architectural Requirements:
-### My Software incorporates:
+All requirements for this software have been completed.
 - Persistent data between sessions  (Save and Load JSON)
-- Data Validation and Verification
+- Data Validation and Verification  (Validate JSON file structure and Validate Image file exists on import)
-- Reusable Code
+- Reusable Code                     (Tabs, Canvas Items, and Utility scripts are used throughout)
-- Code Documentation throughout
+- Code Documentation throughout     (Docstrings have been provided for nearly all Python files, classes, and functions)

 ### This software includes:
 - Images, Files, and Text can be placed, moved, and scaled on the canvas.